Peripheral and Visceral Fat: Learn How to Fight It

 - Once you reach age 40-45, it’s really important to lead as healthy a lifestyle as possible.
-It’s at this age that blood work starts to show a little cholesterol and it requires a little more effort to lose weight.
+It’s at this age that blood will starts to show a little cholesterol and it requires a little more effort to lose weight.

 - Support from family and friends is important.
 If you need to start a diet, support from your family is advised.
 It would be great if everyone in your household would adopt a more active lifestyle.

 2. Keys to losing peripheral and visceral fat

 - You shouldn’t completely eliminate fat from your diet.
 There are healthy fats that your body needs, like those that come from olive oil, salmon, nuts, avocados…

 - Don’t add salt to any of your food.
 You should eat 4-5 meals throughout the day.
 Smaller, more frequent meals will keep your metabolism active.

 You should consume more soluble fiber.
 Here are some great options for you:

 - Flax seeds

 Also, try to eliminate salt from your diet as well as white flours, processed foods, pastries, and refined sugars.
 Eat more fresh vegetables too.

 Physical exercise is key.
 You don’t have to wear yourself out.
 On the contrary, some simple aerobic exercise will allow you to burn fat little by little and keep your heart active.
 Don’t hesitate to get up and start walking, dancing, climbing stairs or swimming.